-In autoimmune diseases such as Sjögren’s syndrome, the immune system triggers an inflammatory response when there are no foreign substances to fight off.
-This inflammatory response causes the body’s white blood cells to attack and destroy certain moisture-producing glands.
+In autoimmune diseases such as Sjögren's syndrome, the immune system triggers an inflammatory response when there are no foreign substances to fight off.
+This inflammatory response causes the body's white blood cells to attack and destroy its own moisture-producing glands.

 Sjögren's syndrome occurs in two basic forms: